Younghill Kang

 Younghill Kang (June 5, 1898 – December 2, 1972) was a Korean-American writer.
 He is best known for his 1931 novel The Grass Roof (the first Korean American novel) and its sequel, the 1937 fictionalized memoir East Goes West: The Making of an Oriental Yankee.
 He also wrote an unpublished play, Murder in the Royal Palace, which was performed both in the US and in Korea.
+Kang's antipathy for Syngman Rhee was said to have influenced the book's framing.
 He has been called "the father of Korean American literature."

 Early life and education

 As a child in Korea, Kang was educated in both Confucian and Christian missionary schools.
 In 1921, he fled Korea because of his participation in the Korean independence movement; he went first to Canada (where he briefly studied at Dalhousie University), then to the United States.
 He received his B.S. from Boston University in 1925 and an Ed.M. in English education from Harvard University in 1927.

 Work

-Kang at first wrote in Korean and Japanese, switching to English only in 1928 and under the tutelage of his American wife, Frances Keeley.
-He worked as an editor for the Encyclopædia Britannica and taught at New York University, where his colleague Thomas Wolfe read the opening chapters of his novel The Grass Roof and recommended it to Scribners publishing house.
+Kang at first wrote in Korean and Japanese, switching to English only in 1928 under the tutelage of his American wife, Frances Keeley.
+He worked as an editor for the Encyclopædia Britannica and taught at New York University, where his colleague Thomas Wolfe read the opening chapters of his novel The Grass Roof and recommended it to the publisher Scribner's.
 The book was admired by such other authors as Rebecca West and H. G. Wells, and was considered for a movie adaptation by Hollywood.
 The Grass Roof was well received in its time, since it seemed to confirm American disdain for Korea.
 East Goes West, however, criticized the United States and therefore was less popular until the multicultural movement gave it renewed attention.

 In addition to The Grass Roof and East Goes West, Kang translated Korean literature into English and reviewed books for The New York Times.
-Kang also traveled in Europe for two years on a Guggenheim Fellowship, curated at the Metropolitan Museum of Art, and worked as an Asian expert for the U.S. government in both U.S. Military Office of Publications and the Corps Office of Civil Information.
+Kang also traveled in Europe for two years on a Guggenheim Fellowship, curated at the Metropolitan Museum of Art, and worked as an Asian expert for the U.S. government in both the U.S. Military Office of Publications and the Corps Office of Civil Information.

 Kang received the Halperine Kaminsky Prize, the 1953 Louis S. Weiss Memorial Prize, and an honorary doctorate from Koryo University.